irods-contrib/metalnx-web/docs/INSTALL.md

 Metalnx has been tested with iRODS version 4.1 or later.

-For information on how to install iRODS, please see: [http://www.irods.org/download/](http://www.irods.org/download) and [docs.irods.org](https://docs.irods.org/)
+For information on how to install iRODS, please see the [iRODS website](http://www.irods.org/download) and the [iRODS documentation](https://docs.irods.org/).

 ##### Java Devel #####

 The Java development environment is required by Metalnx.
 The appropriate library can be installed using the yum installation utility (CentOS & Suse) or apt-get (Debian).
 For example:

 	yum install java-devel